Hawke’s Bay Photo News 1962 – Number 043 June

 The top picture shows the truck with bridge structure ready for launching.

-A closer luck at the truck shows it is no ordinary vehicle.
+A closer look at the truck shows it is no ordinary vehicle.
 The wheels are heavy duty truck wheels and a turntable which carries the bridge is built in the centre of the wheel-base on a very heavy chassis.

 Page 57